Sweetgrass

 We have received several inquiries about how the Project was sited and why this location was chosen.
 There are several factors that go into siting a solar project including: an area with high solar resource, proximity to a substation and existing transmission line infrastructure with capacity to host the project, relatively flat land for buildability and landowners willing to host the Project.

-Get involved
+Get Involved

 Share your thoughts.
 We’re listening.

 We are committed to sharing the benefits of our projects with the communities around them.
-By prioritising both people and the environment, we have become a developer of choice and a pioneer in the renewable energy sector, focused on building lasting relationships wherever we operate.
+By prioritizing both people and the environment, we have become a developer of choice and a pioneer in the renewable energy sector, focused on building lasting relationships wherever we operate.